 This term expresses a physical metaphor which allows some limited conceivability for processes which might otherwise be entirely inconceivable.
 Perhaps some neuroscientists would attempt to describe these processes in non-metaphorical terms, but to speak of sublimation is to continue using a traditional metaphor which allows us to glimpse some assumedly intangible processes of the noumenal.
 In scientific terms, this physical model can be described as a change in viscosity – a movement between fluid and solid states.
 This event could include evaporation, freezing, condensation, melting… a shift that affects a systemic economy of physical codes.

-This metaphor expresses a dynamic change in the system of memory, perception and expression.
-These three levels are all effected because they are structurally interdependent, so there is simultaneously a change in what can be remembered, perceived and expressed.
+This metaphor expresses a dynamic change in the system of memory, perception, expression and action.
+These levels are all effected because they are structurally interdependent, so there is simultaneously a change in what can be remembered, perceived, expressed and done.
 This kind of change is periodically necessary, whether in response to external changes in the environment, or just to revitalize an internal system that would otherwise succumb to entropy.

 This event of sublimation alters space-time relations.
 This includes expectations of timing, such as the habitual sense of what comes before and after, as well as spatial orientations, such as directions and sense of distance.
 This is a shift in the aesthetic apriori, which is the passivity of habit.
 This is the unattended ground of assumptions on the basis of which one might remember, think, speak or act.